 Here are other things you can do:

 - Eat a variety of food including all five food categories, and do not avoid any specific food

 - Try not to be exposed to cigarette smoke

 - Be sure to eliminate allergens from the house, such as dust mites

 What about when Your Child is an infant?

 Breastfeeding is an excellent way to promote immunity in infancy; if you can, make it work.
 In addition, allow Your Child to be exposed to nature, environment, and dirt so that the immune system can grow and be used to many stimuli.
 Similarly, studies show that having pets in the home in the first year of life may help reduce pet allergies.
-Growing up in a place where there are cows and sheep seem to be even more effective.
+Growing up in a place where there are cows and sheep seems to be even more effective.

 Advice for Your Child from pediatrics allergist

-- Stay away from dust mite and cigarette smoke
+- Stay away from dust mites and cigarette smoke

 - Avoid too much contact with pets, especially cats — if you have pets, it is best to keep them outside and wash them regularly